vineetc2/RAG-pipeline/README.md

-RAG Implementation
-Simple Question Answer using GROQ
+RAG Implementation and Simple Question Answer using GROQ